ionos-cloud/ionosctl/docs/commands/loadbalancer/detach-nic.md

 ## Description

-Use this command to detach a NIC from a Load Balancer.
+Use this command to remove the association of a NIC with a Load Balancer.

 You can wait for the action to be executed using `--wait` option.
 You can force the command to execute without user input using `--force` option.